Cross-Tenant Data Leaks in SaaS: Why 200 OK Responses Still Expose Data

 ORM level filtering provides stronger guarantees.

+The most dangerous failures are silent: valid responses, no alerts, no errors, incorrect data.
 This is why standard logging and testing do not detect these issues.

 How to detect cross-tenant leaks in production